Gumichan01/lunatix/README.md

  - include/
  - lib/
  - script/
- - src/engine/

 It is very important to keep the engine hierarchy.
 If you do not respect that
 the engine may not work correctly.

-Warning : No static or shared libraries are created when you generate the executable file.
+Warning : The static or shared libraries are not completely installed on the system.
+ So you need to do that manually.